MetaBorgCube/metaborg-grace/README.md

  - Statements that end with an identifier as an expression currently need to end with a `;`.
 This is due to the specification of layout inside lists and optionals (as Identifiers can be followed by an optional `Part`).

  - Layout constraints do not integrate properly with error recovery.
 Sometimes, a parse error can only be noticed when transforming the program (Show AST).
-For example, the program
+For example, the program (with an extra newline at the end)

          class foo {
            def x = 1
           + 2;
          }

 violates the constraints, and error recovery simply fails to produce an AST - which sometimes is not reflected in the editor.